GlobalNOC/tsds-services/INSTALL.md

 [root@tsds ~]#
 ```

-**From now on, when logging into mongo, you will either need to specify the the authenticationDatabase or log into the admin database like so**:
+From now on, when logging into mongo, you will either need to specify the the authenticationDatabase or log into the admin database like so:

 ```
 [root@tsds ~]# mongo -u root admin -p